 Located approx. 30km north-east of Mingenew or 60km south of Mullewa, the Coalseam Conservation Park is a spectacular spot today visit or take the camper and stay for a few nights.
 The 100-year-old site was the first mined coal deposit in WA, so getting its name, and exposed bands of coal seams can still be seen, revealing millions of years of geological history.
 Also, be sure to keep an eye out for preserved fossils throughout the area.

 However, what really makes this place unique and special is the annual parade of wildflowers, which come to life due to the park’s diverse habitat range and location.
 Set between sandplains and arid country, beds of wildflowers and everlastings will keep you company as you explore the park.
-Camping at the historical Miners Campground for both caravans and tents are available.
+Camping at the historical Miners Campground for both caravans and tents is available.
 During wildflower season there is a three-night limit.
 From your camp area, walk to the Johnson Shaft Viewing Platform via the Irwin River, to see the disused coal shaft.
 Signage will tell you the history of the mine area, which was first used in 1917.

 Karara Rangeland Park